RaduGalan1/pers_proj/README.md

 --------------------

-## You think its interesting?
-Well thanks! 🚂 🚂
+## You think it's interesting?
+Well, thanks! 🚂

 For more details about **work experience** see my pdf resume [uploaded also here on git](https://github.com/RaduGalan1/pers_proj/blob/main/Radu_Galan_Resume2022.12.pdf) 👈

 You already saw this or maybe you're into technicalities...

-## Curious for some technical specifics? 🔨 🔨 🔨
+## Curious about some technical specifics? 🔨

 For more technical details about my **other projects** see this wiki [uploaded here on git](https://github.com/RaduGalan1/pers_proj/blob/main/README_long.md)